 Meeks told us that the proposal "would throw TDF into competing head-on with Collabora."

 The way the desktop software is offered does not work for the commercial providers, he said, and this was "a proposal to throw this known unsuccessful model into online as well.
-In terms of self-defeating moves, it seems a pretty epic one" – though note that this proposal now seems to have been abandoned.
+In terms of self-defeating moves, it seems a pretty epic one."
+We note this proposal now seems to have been abandoned.

 Behrens feels that although the LibreOffice site says on the download page that it "strongly recommends support from certified partners," it does not sufficiently emphasise the issues with the free download for business use.
 "If you use this as an enterprise, you will not get any updates after half a year, so there is no way any large enterprise should use the free version.
 It takes that long just to get a pilot," he told us.